Project-Silicium/Device-Binaries/vili/README.md

 ### SdccDxe:

-- Reason: To avoid a Crash in the Windows SMMU Driver.
+- Reason: To allow the usage of SMMU in the OS.
 - Patch: The IOMMU Domains have been Removed.
 - Patch Creator: [Robotix22](https://github.com/Eobotix22)